ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 **If you have selected an OVHcloud domain name in the list**, it will be automatically configured.
 To do this, tick the boxes and click on the `Next`{.action} button to continue adding the domain.

-**If you have entered a non-OVHcloud** domain name, it will need to be configured in the next step.
+**If you have entered a non-OVHcloud domain name**, it will need to be configured in the next step.

 ![emailpro](images/add_domain_exchange_step4.png){.thumbnail}

-At the end of the configuration process, we will ask you to check the information entered, then click on the `Confirm`{.action} button to confirm that you wish to add the domain.
-Repeat this step as many times as required, if you wish to add several domain names.
+At the end of the configuration process, the assistant will ask you to check the information entered.
+Click on the `Confirm`{.action} button to confirm that you wish to add the domain.
+Repeat this step as many times as required, if you need to add more domain names.

 ### Configure the domain name (DNS)

 Once the domain name has been added as an associated domain, make sure that its configuration is correct by using the table displayed.
 A green box will show that the domain name is correctly configured.
-If the box is red:
+If the box is red, additional steps might be required:

-- **if you chose automatic configuration when adding the domain**: it may take a few minutes to appear in the OVHcloud Control Panel.
+- **If you chose automatic configuration when adding the domain**: Wait a few minutes until the changes are applied in the OVHcloud Control Panel.

-- **If you have entered a non-OVHcloud** domain name: click the red box to view the changes you need to make.
-If this domain name does not use OVH configuration (its DNS servers), you must carry out the modifications in the interface you use to manage your domain name’s configuration.
-If you need to modify the CNAME record, you can find out more by referring to this documentation.
+- **If you have entered a non-OVHcloud domain name**: Click the red box to view the changes you need to make.
+If this domain name does not use the OVHcloud configuration (its DNS servers), you must carry out the modifications in the interface you use to manage your domain name’s configuration.
+If you need to modify the CNAME record, you can find out more by referring to [this documentation](https://docs.ovh.com/us/en/microsoft-collaborative-solutions/exchange_20132016_how_to_add_a_cname_record/).

 > [!primary]
 >
 > Changes made to a domain name’s configuration can take between 4 and a maximum of 24 hours to propagate fully.
 >

-To check that your domain name is correctly configured, go back to the `Associated domains`{.action} table for your service.
+To check that your domain name is correctly configured, go back to the `Associated domains`{.action} tab for your service.
 If the box has turned green, your domain name is correctly configured.
 If not, then the configuration changes you have made may not have propagated fully.

 ![emailpro](images/add_domain_exchange_step5.png){.thumbnail}